autoSteve/ha-solcast-solar/README.md

 ##### Theory of operation

-Automated dampening first builds a "best of the best" set of half-hourly generation periods for the past fourteen days (from estimated actual data).
+Automated dampening first builds a "consistently best" set of half-hourly generation periods for the past fourteen days (from estimated actual data).
 It then compares that to generation history for these periods (excluding periods where export limits may have been hit), and selects the highest actual generation value from similar best periods.
-This value determines whether external factors may be impacting generation, and is used to calculate a dampening factor that should be applied to a forecast interval that is considered "ideal" (within a margin of error).
+This value determines whether external factors may be impacting generation, and is used to calculate a dampening factor that would be applied to a forecast interval that is also considered "best" (within a margin of error).

-Because future forecast periods are almost never "ideal", the determined factor is then altered using a logarithmic difference calculation.
-If the forecasted interval is reasonably close to ideal, then little change is made.
-If the forecasted interval departs greatly from ideal then a significant change is made to the factor to render it ineffective (i.e. closer to 1.0 x forecast generation).
+Because forecast periods are almost never "best", the determined factor is altered before it is set using a logarithmic difference calculation.
+If the forecasted interval is reasonably close to best, then little change is made.
+If it departs greatly from best then a significant change is made to the factor to render it ineffective (i.e. closer to 1.0 x forecasted generation).

-This rendering ineffective for factors takes into account that heavily cloudy intervals are likely to have diffuse light as their most significant generation component, and not direct insolation.
+This rendering ineffective for factors is because heavily cloudy intervals are likely to have diffuse light as the most significant generation component, and not direct sunlight, which is the component most impacted by shade.

 ##### Automated dampening notes

-* An automatically determined factor of greater than 0.95 is considered insignificant and is ignored.
+A modelled factor of greater than 0.95 is considered insignificant and is ignored.
 Feedback is welcomed as to whether these small factors should be significant and utilised.

-They are corrected based on forecasted interval generation, after all.
+These small factors will be corrected based on forecasted generation, so a case could be made to not ignore them.
+However a small and regular deviation from forecast is likely due to rooftop site misconfiguration or seasonal drift, and not shading.

-* The aim of automated dampening is not to correct for Solcast rooftop site misconfiguration, nor panel type generation quirks.
+The aim of automated dampening is not to correct for Solcast rooftop site misconfiguration, nor panel type generation quirks, nor improve forecasting.
 The aim is to detect consistently poor actual generation against that which is forecasted because of local factors.

 Any rooftop site misconfiguration can have a significant impact on reported forecast, but that should be corrected in the rooftop site configuration.
 It is highly recommended to prove that the configuration is correct, and that forecasts are reasonably accurate on good generation days before attempting to configure automated dampening.
 Said in another way, if questionable forecasting is apparent then disable automated dampening before diagnosing the questionable forecasting.

 The adjustments made by automated dampening may hinder efforts to resolve basic misconfiguration issues, and if it is enabled then reporting an issue of deviation from forecast where automated dampening is not implicated will likely impede issue resolution.

-We both don't want that.
+We all don't want that.

-* External sensors (like PV export and site export) must be per-kWh, and cumulatively increasing throughout a given day.
+External sensors (like PV export and site export) must be per-kWh, and cumulatively increasing throughout a given day.
 Sensors which are per-Wh and not per-kWh must be converted by using a template sensor.
 If there is a significant case for it then the integration can be altered to automatically compensate for a differing unit of measure.

+##### Feedback
 Your feedback regarding experience with the automated dampening feature will be most welcome in the integration repository discussions.

 Comprehensive logging at `DEBUG` level happens when automated dampening is enabled, and you are encouraged to examine and include that logged detail in any discussion that might point out a deficiency, experience (both positive and negative!), or an improvement opportunity.